bachya/ecowitt2mqtt/README.md

   --port port           The port to serve ecowitt2mqtt on (default:
                         8080)
   --precision precision
-                        The precision to output data points at (default: no limit)
+                        The precision to output data points at.
+                        Example: A value of 2 will round to two decimal places (default: no limit)
   --raw-data            Return raw data (don't attempt to translate any
                         values)